w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 The gem shop is where you can spend gems that you can purchase from the <a href="https://dankmemer.lol/store" target="_blank">web store</a>.
 Usually, gems shop items are a bit rarer, and you can buy things like multipliers and boosts.

-Yuo can even buy global <a href="/Bot-features/Currency-Commands/Multipliers" target="_blank">multiplier</a> boosts which affect **every** player.
+You can even buy global <a href="/Bot-features/Currency-Commands/Multipliers" target="_blank">multiplier</a> boosts which affect **every** player.
 There are also sometimes exclusive pets, skins, titles and much more.

 <br>
 <center>